Business Income Insurance

 Business income insurance works with your property policy and provides coverage for events beyond your control such as fire, wind, hail, vandalism or damage from vehicles or aircraft that may cause direct physical loss or damage to covered property which interrupts your business.
 Flood, earthquake or glass breakage are typically not covered in a business income policy.

-Options and endorsements for your business income coverage vary by carrier, but may include
+Options and endorsements for your business income may include:

 Business Income from Dependent Properties covers your actual loss of business income from a necessary suspension of your operations due to direct physical loss or damage, from a covered cause of loss, to property operated by others upon whom you depend, such as: